eth-library/biodex--prediction-api/README.md

 # Maintenance and Contribution

 This Project is kindly being hosted ETH Library.
-Development however is left to the open source community and anyone who like to contribute is welcome to contact us or submit a Pull Request for a new feature.
+Developing new features and bug fixing is open to the community.
+We use Github Issues to track requests and bugs.
+If you would like to contribute significant changes please get in contact.